Vaccine Confidence Training for Social Workers

 January 12, 2022 – 2 Clinical Complimentary CEUs

 At this interactive event, participants learned how to apply MI and SBIRT frameworks in supporting clients in their decision making around the COVID-19 vaccines and boosters.
-The complimentary webinar and CEUs are available for self-study.
+The complimentary webinar and CEUs were available for self-study through August 31, 2024.

-This webinar is the second in a series of three webinars that are part of NASW’s Connect to End COVID-19 initiative, undertaken in partnership with The University of Texas at Austin Steve Hicks School of Social Work and funded by the Centers for Disease Control and Prevention.
-The third webinar in the series, “Supporting Special Populations in Vaccine Decision Making,” will be conducted February 24, 2022.
+This webinar was the second in a series of three webinars that were part of NASW’s Connect to End COVID-19 initiative, undertaken in partnership with The University of Texas at Austin Steve Hicks School of Social Work and funded by the Centers for Disease Control and Prevention.

 Speakers: